SummaryRead the full fact sheet

 - Street food is a great way to experience local culture, and good for your wallet too.
 But these stalls probably won’t have the same hygiene standards as restaurants.
-The best approach here is to choose steaming hot food straight off the grill.
+The best approach is to choose steaming hot food straight off the grill.

 - If you are pregnant or have a weakened immune system, avoid unpasteurised dairy products (such as milk, yoghurt and cheese).

 Treatment for food-related illness when travelling

-- Make yourself as comfortable as possible in your hotel or hostel and plan to stay put for a few days.
+- Make yourself as comfortable as possible at the place where you are staying – plan to stay put for a few days.
 Your body needs rest, fluids and a bathroom.